-The Fund may invest up to 10% of its total assets in distressed securities, which include securities: issued by a company in a bankruptcy reorganization proceeding; subject to some other form of public or private debt restructuring; otherwise in default or in significant risk of being in default as to the payment of interest or repayment of principal; or trading at prices substantially below other below investment grade debt securities of companies in similar industries.
-Distressed securities are generally rated Ca or lower by Moody's or CC or lower by S&P, comparably rated by another rating agency or are unrated but considered by the Adviser to be of comparable quality.
+The Fund intends to focus its investments in below investment grade securities.
+Under normal market conditions, the Fund anticipates that it will invest at least 50% of its total assets in below investment grade securities.
+Below investment grade debt securities are rated Bal or lower by Moody's Investors Service.
+Inc. ("Moody's"), BB+ or lower by Standard & Poor's Ratings Group ("S&P"), comparably rated by another nationally recognized statistical rating organization (each a "rating agency") or, if unrated, determined by the Adviser to be of comparable quality.
+Below investment grade debt securities are commonly referred to as "junk bonds" and are considered speculative with respect to an issuer's capacity to pay interest and repay principal.
+They involve greater risk of loss, are subject to greater price volatility and are less liquid, especially during periods of economic uncertainty or change, than higher-rated debt securities.
+The Fund may invest up to 20% of its total assets in distressed securities, which include securities: issued by a company in a bankruptcy reorganization proceeding; subject to some other form of public or private debt restructuring; otherwise in default or in significant risk of being in default as to the payment of interest or repayment of principal; or trading at prices substantially below other comparably rated debt securities of companies in similar industries.
+Distressed securities are generally rated Cal or lower by Moody's or CC+ or lower by S&P, comparably rated by another rating agency or are unrated but considered by the Adviser to be of comparable quality.